tiyapatel12/scrolling-template-23-stub/Readme.md

 ### Class Changing through Button Click

 To begin:
-- Add a button inside one of the container divs of the html other than the first one which reads "Animate Me"
+- Add a button inside the third container div, the one that reads "But then Voldemort came and he tried to kill her..."
 - Give the id `animator` to this button
 - Create a constant variable in the `animation-manajger.js` pointint to that button called `animationTriggerButton`
 - Add an event listener for the `onclick` event linked to a function that simply logs in the console 'The animation was triggered'